Home

 SWAPS was the California champion of the 1950s.
 He won the 1955 Kentucky Derby defeating the Eastern champion Nashua, and although plagued by a weak hoof, continued on with a great racing career, setting or equaling 8 time records including 5 world records.
 SWAPS initially stood at stud at Darby Dan Farm in Lexington, Kentucky, but was later moved to Spendthrift Farm.
 He died here in 1972, on property now known as Green Gates Farm.
 His remains were later exhumed and reburied at Churchill Downs.

-The latest burial is of CARRY BACK, a true rags-to-riches story and became known as "the people's choice" for his great appeal to the common man.
+CARRY BACK, a true rags-to-riches story, became known as "the people's choice" for his great appeal to the common man.
 Bred from very modest parents, CARRY BACK was a stakes winner at 2 and champion at 3, winning both the Kentucky Derby and Preakness Stakes.
 He retired to stud at his owner's Dorchester Farm in Florida, and when he died in 1983, his ashes were sent to Churchill Downs as a final resting place.
 Churchill Downs hopes to become the final resting place of additional past and future Kentucky Derby winners as time goes on.

 CHURCHILL DOWNS BURIALS: Kentucky Derby Winners